radekg/terraform-provisioner-ansible/README.md

 - `local provisioner`
   - runs Ansible installed on the same machine where Terraform is executed
-  - the provisioner will create a temporary inventory and execute Ansible only against the hosts created with Terraform `resource`
+  - the provisioner will create a temporary inventory and execute Ansible only against hosts created with Terraform `resource`
-  - Ansible Vault password file can be used
+  - Ansible Vault password file / Vault ID files can be used
   - the temporary inventory uses `ansible_connection=ssh`, the `ansible_host` is resolved from the `resource.connection` resource, it is possible to specify an `alias` using `hosts`
 - `remote provisioner`
   - runs Ansible on the hosts created with Terraform `resource`
   - if Ansible is not installed on the newly created hosts, the provisioner can install one
-  - the provisioner will create a temporary inventory and execute Ansible only against the hosts created with Terraform `resource`
+  - the provisioner will create a temporary inventory and execute Ansible only against hosts created with Terraform `resource`
-  - playbooks, roles, vault password file and the temporary inventory file will be uploaded to the each host prior to Ansible run
+  - playbooks, roles, Vault password file / Vault ID files and the temporary inventory file will be uploaded to the each host prior to Ansible run
   - hosts are provisioned using `ansible_connection=local`
   - an alias can be provided using `hosts`, each `host` will be included in every `group` provided with `groups` but each of them will use `ansible_connection=local`

 ### What's not possible

 The provisioner by no means attempts to implement all Ansible use cases.
 The provisioner is not intended to be used as a `jump host`.
 For example, the `remote mode` does not allow provisioning hosts other than the one where Ansible is executed.
-The multitude of use cases Ansible covers is so wide that having to strive for full support is a huge undertaking.
+The number of use cases and possibilities covered by Ansible is so wide that having to strive for full support is a huge undertaking for one person.

 If you find yourself in need of executing Ansible against well specified, complex inventories, it might be, indeed, easier to follow the regular process of provisoning hosts via Terraform and executing Ansible against them as a separate step.
+Of course, pull requests are always welcomed!

 ## Installation